infant-cognition-tampere/gazeanalysislib/README.md

 ### What is gazeanalysislib?

 gazeanalysislib is an open-source project created by psychology researchers and engineers to facilitate common gaze-analysis tasks. gazeanalysislib contains functions to load gazefiles into Matlab, to cut data, extract features and visualize data  and variables in many ways.
-The library is designed to be used in collaboration within a script-file that processes large amounts of datafiles and is not dependend of the tracker-type or model.
-Functions are kept quite low-level, which gives the possibility to construct complex analyses and share the analyses easily.
+The library is very flexible and allows different kind of analyses to be built.
+It's designed to be used in collaboration within a script-file that can process large amounts of datafiles and is not dependend of the tracker-type or model.
+Most functions are kept relatively low-level, which gives the possibility to construct complex analyses, understand and share the analyses easily.

 ### Platforms
 Matlab on any system.
-Dependences to different Matlab-toolboxes may vary, but kept to minimum.
+Octave is a free alternative, but currently we havent tested it.
+Most functions work without any additional Matlab toolboxes, but there might be exceptions.

 ### License
 gazeanalysislib uses MIT licence.